 Check your undies regularly

-Carry a period survival kit
+Outfit them with a period emergency kit

-The 'toilet paper hack’
+Teach them the 'toilet paper hack’

-Have an emergency contact
+Give them an emergency contact